How To Get A Tita To "Party"

 Of course, this is a must.
 We're not longer young and full of health, so we need fuel.
 You have to stop pretending you're in your roaring twenties and can handle booze on an empty stomach.

-Back in LKF, we were thankful also to the Filipino who was working at Ebeneezer's who helped us find a seat and have a proper dinner.
-It was one of the best kebab meal that would last us through the night, and reminded me of my go-to post-even place in the Philippines, Mister Kebab.
+Back in Lan Kwai Fong, we were thankful also to the Filipino who was working at Ebeneezer's who helped us find a seat and have a proper dinner.
+It was one of the best kebab meals that would last us through the night, and reminded me of my go-to post events place back in Manila, the ever-reliable, ever so well-lit, Mister Kebab.

 THE POWER OF ENABLER FRIENDS